 We welcome collaborations with holistic healthcare practitioners, artists, educators, and anyone interested in work-trade opportunities.
 Please complete form below if interested.

-Why Do Healthcare Professionals Need This?
+Why Do Nurses Need This?

 In the US, the field of nursing has been observed to yield one of the highest risks of employee "burnout", resulting in a nationwide nurse retention crisis in hospitals and clinics.
 "Burnout" is a multi-facceted phenomenon that revolves around the cessation of one being able to perform his or her job.
 (Portera 2012) (Bogaaert 2017)